Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/TROUBLESHOOTING.md

 # Troubleshoot Azure App Configuration client library issues

-This troubleshooting guide contains instructions to diagnose frequently encountered issues while using the Azure App Configuration client library for .NET.
+This troubleshooting guide contains instructions to diagnose issues encountered while using the Azure App Configuration client library for .NET.

 ## Table of contents